Put simply, employee retention is the art of holding onto your staff once you’ve hired them.

 You can, however, offer a benefits package or a performance bonus scheme tailored to the size of your business, your budget, and your business objectives.
 The key here is to prioritize the benefits that would have a tangible difference to the lives of your employees, and add the fancy stuff on if you have money to spare.

 - Childcare vouchers: we’re all aware of the struggle to find affordable childcare.
 Help your workforce with their work-life balance (and keep it diverse—most of the people who end up quitting jobs for childcare reasons tend to be women) by offering vouchers to help with the cost.

-- Health cover for employees and dependants: an absolute must if you're US-based, although even if you live in a country which has some form of universal health care, giving employees the opportunity to go private is very appealing
+- Health cover for employees and dependents: an absolute must if you're US-based, although even if you live in a country which has some form of universal health care, giving employees the opportunity to go private is very appealing.

 - Lunch program: Most of the lunch break is spent buying, prepping or reheating food.
-Offering a tasty and healthy in-house solution, such as the online canteen Smunch, allows your employees to really seize their break time and share a meal together.
-Ultimately this will improve your company culture and cross-departmental communication as well.
+Offering a tasty and healthy in-house solution, such as the online canteen Smunch, allows your employees to capitalize on their break time and share a meal together.
+Ultimately, this will improve your company culture and cross-departmental communication as well.